se.plan#

 Questionnaire#

-The questionnaire is split in 2 steps, the constraints that will narrow the spatial extend of the computation and the benefits that will allow the user to customize the priorities of its restoration analysis.
+• the benefits that will allow the user to customize the priorities of the restoration analysis.

 Select constraints#

-This panel cannot be used prior to select an AOI
+This pane cannot be used prior to selecting an AOI.

-se.plan allows users to set constraints limiting restoration to only those sites they view as suitable, in view of ecological and socioeconomic risks.
-It groups the constraints into four categories:
+se.plan allows users to set constraints limiting restoration to only those sites they view as suitable, specifically in light of ecological and socioeconomic risks.
+The tool groups the constraints into four categories:

-• Biophysical (5 constraints): elevation, slope, annual rainfall, baseline water stress, terrestrial ecoregion
+• Biophysical constraints, including elevation, slope, annual rainfall, baseline water stress and terrestrial ecoregion;

-• Forest change (3 constraints): deforestation rate, climate risk, natural regeneration variability
+• Forest change: deforestation rate, climate risk and natural regeneration variability; and

-• Socio-economic constraints (6 constraints): protected areas, population density, declining population, property rights protection, accessibility to cities
+• Socioeconomic constraints, including protected areas, population density, declining population, property rights protection and accessibility to cities.

-These categories are displayed to the user in expandable panels.
-Simply click on it to open its panel and select the appropriate constraint name in the dropdown menu labeled “criteria”.
-The constraints customization will appear underneath.
+These categories are displayed to the user in expandable panes.
+Select a category to open its pane and choose the appropriate constraint name in the dropdown menu labeled Criteria.
+The customization of contraints will appear underneath.

 constraints